cap76/intro-machine-learning-2019B/docs/03-clustering.md

 <div class="figure" style="text-align: center">
 <img src="03-clustering_files/figure-html/silhouetteAllK-1.png" alt="Barplot of the average silhouette coefficients resulting from k-means clustering of the blobs data-set using values of k from 1-9." width="75%" />
-<p class="caption">(\#fig:silhouetteAllK)Barplot of the average silhouette coefficients resulting from k-means clustering of the blobs data-set using values of k from 1-9.</p>
+<p class="caption">Barplot of the average silhouette coefficients resulting from k-means clustering of the blobs data-set using values of k from 1-9.</p>
 </div>

 The bar plot (figure \@ref(fig:silhouetteAllK)) confirms that the optimum number of clusters is three.